 Cooking it to accompany a salad?
 You’ll need a bigger slab per person.
 Planning to serve it with a hearty potato dish or mac and cheese?
 Then you’ll need a little less (probably!)

-A standard Ranch steak will measure 1 inch in thickness and weigh between 7 and 10oz, so one Ranch steak per person should be just right with a side of your choice.
+A standard Ranch steak will measure 1 inch in thickness and weigh between 7 and 10oz, so one per person should be just right with a side of your choice.

 How to Prepare Ranch Steak for Grilling or Smoking

-The Ranch steak, having already been trimmed of all fat and connective tissues, is ready to go.
+Having already been trimmed of all fat and connective tissues by most butchers, it’s usually ready to go.

 Having a strong beefy flavor, it does not need any more than a dash of salt.
 Many like to marinade it to add an extra flavor dimension, and choosing an oil-based marinade will also help to prevent it from drying out.